 Work-life balance can be difficult to achieve for many people, but especially when you’re a parent!
 If you have kids at home, you know family has to come first.

-9 Flexible Work From Home Job Ideas for Mums:
+Best Flexible Work From Home Job Ideas for Mums

-If you have an eagle eye for spelling, punctuation and grammar mistakes, you could be a fantastic proofreader.
+Do you have an eagle eye for spelling, punctuation and grammar mistakes?
+You could be a fantastic proofreader.

 General proofreaders get paid to check books and blog posts.
 There are even more opportunities in specialist fields, such as proofreading court transcripts.